“Where's the link to that policy again?” or “How do I access that document?”

 2. Real-Time Collaboration: Share knowledge base articles instantly in Slack channels and direct messages (DMs) to keep teams aligned.

-3. On-the-Go Article Creation: Draft and edit content directly from Slack, with full markdown support.
+3. On-the-Go Article Creation: Draft and edit content directly from Slack, with full Markdown support.

 4. Multilingual & Versioning Support: Search and access articles in multiple languages and versions, ideal for distributed teams.